 A-B Tech now serves students from six locations, including the main campus in Asheville, A-B Tech Madison, A-B Tech Enka, A-B Tech South, A-B Tech Woodfin, and the Goodwill Center in West Asheville.
 On March 15, 1961, the Industrial Education Center moved into two new buildings off Victoria Road in Asheville.
 Over the years, the Board of Trustees has acquired land that today totals more than 144 acres.

-Buncombe County Commissioners purchased property for A-B Tech belonging to St. Genevieve Gibbons Hall, a private school that merged with Asheville Country Day School to form Carolina Day School.
+Located on the Asheville Campus are the historic Smith-McDowell House, the oldest brick structure in the region, Fernihurst Mansion, Sunnicrest, the only remaining lodge constructed by George Vanderbilt, and Ivy Hall, built as a gymnasium and auditorium for St. Genevieve-of-the-Pines school.
+Buncombe County Commissioners purchased property for A-B Tech belonging to St. Genevieve/Gibbons Hall, a private school that merged with Asheville Country Day School to form Carolina Day School.
 The Board of Trustees acquired the title to these 12.77 acres and four buildings on September 23, 1987.
-In 1990, the Commissioners purchased 16.75 acres contiguous to the west boundaries of the campus.
-This purchase included Sunnicrest, the only remaining lodge constructed by George Vanderbilt.
-The lodge has been renovated to house College offices.
+In 1990, the Commissioners purchased 16.75 acres contiguous to the west boundaries of the campus, which included Sunnicrest.

 Over the years, a combination of special funding has provided for campus expansion.
 Since 1985, the North Carolina General Assembly has approved $5 million in special legislation for campus construction.
 In statewide bond referendums, voters approved $5 million in 1993 and $14 million in 2000 for capital projects at A-B Tech.
 In 2016, voters approved a statewide bond referendum that allocated $5.4 million to A-B Tech for renovations and repairs.